dtolnay/rust-quiz/questions/031-method-lookup.md

 Applying these rules to the given examples, we have:
 * `t.f()`: We try to find a function `f` defined on the type `T`, but there is none.
-Next, we search the type `&T`, and find the first implemenation of the `Or` trait, and we are done.
+Next, we search the type `&T`, and find the first implementation of the `Or` trait, and we are done.
 Upon invocation, the resolved call prints `1`.
 * `wt.f()`: We search for a function `f` defined on `&T`, which immediately succeeds.
 Upon invocation, the function prints `1`.